Mercedes-Benz Central Gateway Module ZGS (also referred to as CGW) may fail, causing various warning lights or systems to stop working.

-Common messages we see on newer vehicles include "Key does not belong to vehicle" and "Key Not Recognized".
+Common messages we see on newer vehicles include "Key does not belong to vehicle" and "Key Not Recognized."

-If your vehicle is not recognizing the key and displays a message such as "Key not recognized" you most likely are using the wrong key or have a dead key fob.
+If your vehicle is not recognizing the key and displays a message such as "Key not recognized," you most likely are using the wrong key or have a dead key fob.

-Other possible problems include key is damaged (even if it unlocks the doors), a bad All Activity Module (AAM), or faulty Electronic Ignition Switch (EIS).
+Other possible problems include the key is damaged (even if it unlocks the doors), a bad All Activity Module (AAM), or faulty Electronic Ignition Switch (EIS).

 Start by making sure that you have the correct key.
 If you have a keyless start option, remove the START button from the ignition and insert the keyfob in the ignition or simply press the START button with the key to start the engine.